As we approach a new presidency, many homeowners and potential buyers wonder: How does a…

 Here are the most common options you may consider:

-1. Keeping the Home
+- Keeping the Home

 If one spouse wishes to keep the home, they must be able to qualify for the mortgage independently.
 This may involve refinancing the mortgage to remove the other spouse from the loan.
-Refinancing can also help secure a more favorable interest rate or loan terms, but it’s important to assess whether the spouse retaining the home can comfortably manage the mortgage payments on their own.
+Refinancing can also help secure a more favorable interest rate or loan terms, but it’s important to assess whether the spouse retaining the home can comfortably manage the mortgage payments on their own. - Selling the Home

 Selling the home is often the simplest solution, especially if neither spouse can afford the mortgage on their own or if both parties wish to start fresh.
 The proceeds from the sale can be used to pay off the existing mortgage, and any remaining equity can be divided according to the terms of the divorce settlement.
-This option provides a clean break and allows both parties to move forward without the burden of a shared mortgage.
+This option provides a clean break and allows both parties to move forward without the burden of a shared mortgage. - Refinancing the Mortgage

 Refinancing is another option for divorcing couples, particularly when one spouse wants to keep the home.
 Through refinancing, the spouse who is retaining the home can remove the other spouse from the mortgage, assuming full responsibility for the loan.
 This process typically requires the spouse staying in the home to qualify for the mortgage on their own, based on their income, credit score, and overall financial situation.